Many of us have learned how to be deeply compassionate with others, but have never learned how to be in a compassionate relationship with ourselves.

 Perhaps you recognize this pattern.
 You can comfort a friend through heartbreak with infinite gentleness, yet when you’re struggling, that inner voice turns harsh.
 You offer patience to others’ mistakes while meeting your own with judgment.

-I discovered this blind spot through what seemed like a simple quiz on Dr. Kristin Neff’s website about self-compassion.
-Question after question, I found myself pausing, uncomfortable with my answers.
+I discovered this blind spot through what seemed like a simple self-compassion test on Dr. Kristin Neff’s website about self-compassion.
+Question after question, I found myself pausing and reflecting on my answers.
 The results revealed that despite years of professional compassion, I scored surprisingly low on self-kindness.

 Many of us discover we’ve mastered the art of caring for others while remaining strangers to our own tender hearts.